holsfastagz/portfolio/README.md

 ## README.md
 The readme file.

-## csblast.py
-### Connecting Scripts (BLAST Output)
-Removes duplicate Trinity IDs from BLAST output.
-Formats Trinity IDs into AWK commands to search transcript mapping for read IDs.

-## csread.py
-### Connecting Scripts (Read IDs)
+## Connecting Scripts
-Removes duplicate Read IDs from script mapping search.
-Formats Read IDs into AWK commands to search trim mapping for transcript IDs.
+Used to find candidate transcripts for analysis.

 ## Contact
 Holsen B. Moore